 A "reverse transfer" is an option for completing your associate's degree.
 If you transferred to UMass Dartmouth from one of the region’s community colleges, you may be eligible to receive an associate’s degree using credits earned as you pursue a bachelor’s degree.
-The reverse transfer program applies to students who transferred from:

 Consider the advantages of a reverse transfer:

 - Many certifications, pay raises, and promotions are based on the attainment of a degree, so it is to your benefit to have your associate’s degree when you’ve earned it.

 - You effectively complete two degrees at the same time, since you receive your associate's degree while pursuing your bachelor’s degree.